SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 In some cases, DataMiner Cube could become unresponsive when you closed the Bookings app.

-#### DataMiner Cube - Visual Overview: Problem when the parent shape of a shape with an embed­ded Chromium web browser control had a show/hide condition configured \[ID_30270\]
+#### DataMiner Cube - Visual Overview: Problem when the parent shape of a shape with an embedded Chromium web browser control had a show/hide condition configured \[ID_30270\]

 In some rare cases, an exception could occur when, in a visual overview, the parent shape of a shape with an embedded Chromium web browser control had a show/hide condition configured.